Advertisement

 Rural vs. Urban Divide

-Southern metros increasingly encrypt while rural areas remain open.
-This creates accountability disparities within states.
-Georgia's Atlanta-Augusta contrast and Florida's Miami-Tampa divide reflect this urban-rural pattern.
+Many Southern metros and suburbs are encrypting while rural areas remain open, creating accountability disparities within states.
+Georgia's encrypted Cobb and Gwinnett counties beside an open Atlanta, and Florida's encrypted Jacksonville beside open Tampa Bay, show how uneven the map has become.
 Rural sheriffs often cite cost and community relationships as reasons to stay open.

 %